giangpag/Bank-Marketing/README.md

 ## Conclusion
 By implementing the proposed strategies and focusing on identified customer segments, the bank can achieve a 15–25% increase in subscription rates while optimizing campaign costs by 10–20%.

----

-For further details, refer to the full report or contact the project team: **Data Bros**.